zcash/halo2/book/src/concepts/gadgets.md

 When implementing a circuit, we could use the features of the chips we've selected directly.
 Typically, though, we will use them via ***gadgets***.
-This indirection is useful because, for reasons of efficiency and limitations imposed by UPA, the chip interfaces will often be dependent on low-level implementation details.
+This indirection is useful because, for reasons of efficiency and limitations imposed by PLONKish circuits, the chip interfaces will often be dependent on low-level implementation details.
 The gadget interface can provide a more convenient and stable API that abstracts away from extraneous detail.

 For example, consider a hash function such as SHA-256.
 The interface of a chip supporting SHA-256 might be dependent on internals of the hash function design such as the separation